-- explored the specific technology options that can serve to reduce or remove emissions from U.S. and global iron and steel production;
+- explore the specific technology options that can serve to reduce or remove emissions from U.S. and global iron and steel production;

-- provided techno-economic comparisons of options, including levelized cost impacts of technology on production costs; and
+- provide techno-economic comparisons of options, including levelized cost impacts of technology on production costs; and

-- explored policy priorities and explicit policy recommendations based on our findings.
+- explore policy priorities and explicit policy recommendations based on our findings.

-This webinar featured a short presentation by Dr. Julio Friedmann, CGEP Senior Research Scholar, and Zhiyuan Fan, CGEP Research Associate, followed by a moderated discussion with leaders in industry, technology, policymaking and government.
+This webinar will feature a short presentation by Dr. Julio Friedmann, CGEP Senior Research Scholar, and Zhiyuan Fan, CGEP Research Associate, followed by a moderated discussion with leaders in industry, technology, policymaking and government.